Frequently Asked Questions about Pardee RAND

 What is the core curriculum?

-See the Core Courses and Policy Design Studios section of the Curriculumpage.
+See the Required Courses and Studios section of the Curriculum page.

 How does the Research Fellowship work, and how does it relate to OJT?